 Drug and alcohol abuse is a complex disease that grows from a mix of biological, behavioral, emotional, interpersonal, and social elements.
 Those who find themselves addicted to drugs or alcohol may have used substances to cope with negative feelings and toxic memories that may have seemed unbearable.
-For others, substance abuse is a way to deal with trauma and to feel control in some way.
+For others, substance abuse is a way to deal with trauma and feel control somehow.
 There are many possible reasons, but they all result in actions and behaviors that will threaten an individual’s safety, health, and life.
+For these reasons, a sober living program may be necessary for recovery.

 Addiction is a serious chemical dependency that causes severe shifts in brain functioning.
 When an individual becomes addicted to drugs or alcohol, their pattern of abuse can be difficult to break without help.
 Addiction also makes a person dependent on the feelings and effects which substances provide.
 Addiction experts say that “like other chronic diseases, addiction often involves cycles of relapse and remission.
 Without treatment or engagement in recovery activities, addiction is progressive.”